 Freshly ground black pepper

 Heat the oil in a large skillet over medium-high heat until shimmering.
-Add the beans and spread out into a single layer.
-Cook without stirring until lightly browned on the bottom, 3 to 4 minutes.
-Stir, add a big pinch of salt, and spread the beans out again.
+Add the chickpeas and spread out into a single layer.
+Cook undisturbed until lightly browned on the bottom, 3 to 4 minutes.
+Stir, add a big pinch of salt, and spread the chickpeas out again.
 Cook for another 2 minutes, then stir and spread out again as needed, until golden-brown and blistered on all sides.
-From start to finish, this will take about 6 to 7 minutes total.
+From start to finish, this will take 6 to 7 minutes total.

 Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.